 There are several tricks that can help keep hummingbird nectar from freezing even in the coldest weather.

-- Sweeter nectar: The typical hummingbird nectar recipe is a solution of one part sugar to four parts water, and this solution begins to freeze at 27 degrees F/-2.8 C. More sugar will lower the freezing point of the nectar, and a dye-free solution of one part sugar to only three parts water is a more suitable hummingbird food recipe for winter.
+The typical hummingbird nectar recipe is a solution of one-part sugar to four-parts water, but this solution begins to freeze at 27 degrees Fahrenheit.
+Adding more sugar to your hummingbird nectar solution will lower the freezing point of the nectar, and a dye-free solution of one-part sugar to only three-parts water is a more suitable hummingbird food recipe for winter.
 Not only will it stay unfrozen in slightly colder temperatures, but it will also provide a stronger source of energy for hungry hummingbirds.

 Chilly breezes can cool off nectar and freeze it more quickly.
 Placing a hummingbird feeder in a protected area (such as a covered porch or under a deep eave) will keep it unfrozen for longer periods.
-This also keeps the feeder from getting covered with snow or ice that can clog feeding ports.
+This also keeps the feeder from getting covered with snow or ice, which can clog feeding ports.